-You may have heard, African Violets are rather finicky or extremely fragile, and in the past they were; however, with new growing technology, and different hybrid varieties, the African Violet is one little plant that can hold its own.
+You may have heard, that African Violets are rather finicky or extremely fragile, and in the past they were; however, with new growing technology, and different hybrid varieties, the African Violet is one little plant that can hold its own.

 This is how you take care of African Violet plants

 With the right care, the African Violet plant can bloom nearly year-round.
 Each flower typically will last two or three weeks.
 An African Violet plant can continue producing new flowers regularly for 10 to 12 months out of the year.
-This is one of the reasons why the African Violet plant is one of the most favorite houseplants around.
+This is one of the reasons why the African Violet plant is one of the most loved houseplants around.